Orlando Solar Bears

-The Orlando Solar Bears are a professional ice hockey team that plays their home games at the Amway Center in Orlando, Florida.
-They play in the South Division of the ECHL's Eastern Conference and are affiliated with the Tampa Bay Lightning of the National Hockey League and Syracuse Crunch of the American Hockey League.
+The Orlando Solar Bears are a professional ice hockey team that plays their home games at Kia Center in Orlando, Florida.
+They play in the South Division of the ECHL's Eastern Conference and are affiliated with the Tampa Bay Lightning of the National Hockey League.

 History

 Orlando Pro Hockey Operations, L.P. and primary owners Joe Haleski, Bob Ohrablo, and Jason Siegel, obtained an expansion franchise in the ECHL in November 2011.
 The team revived the name of the original Orlando Solar Bears, who played in the International Hockey League from 1995 to 2001.
 The franchise also retained the original colors of their IHL predecessor, while adding the color Sunrise Gold.
 They are Orlando's third professional hockey team, after the original Solar Bears and Orlando Seals (2002–2004).
 Together with the Florida Everblades of Estero and the Jacksonville Icemen, they are one of three ECHL franchises in Florida.
 They are the eighth ECHL franchise to have the name of a previous IHL franchise, joining four current teams (Cincinnati Cyclones, Fort Wayne Komets, Utah Grizzlies and Kalamazoo Wings) and three former teams (the defunct Phoenix Roadrunners and Long Beach Ice Dogs; and the Peoria Rivermen).

 The Solar Bears utilize RDV Sportsplex Ice Den as their training facility and offices.

 For their first season in 2012–13, the team became affiliated with the Minnesota Wild of the NHL and the Houston Aeros of the AHL.
 They hired former NHL player Drake Berehowsky as the team's first head coach.
 During their inaugural season, the Solar Bears posted a 20–11–1–4 record on home ice; however, the team struggled on the road and missed the playoffs with a 28–27–7 overall record.

 The Solar Bears then named Vince Williams, a former Solar Bears defenseman, as head coach for the 2013–14 season.
 They also added an affiliation with the Toronto Maple Leafs of the NHL and the Toronto Marlies of the AHL while also keeping the Wild as an affiliate.
 The Leafs extended their affiliation with the Solar Bears for an additional two years in 2014 and the Leafs became the Solar Bears' sole NHL affiliate.